esteveste/NeuralSolver/deep-thinking/README.md

-# Deep Thinking Systems (NeuralThink implementation)
+# Deep Thinking Systems (NeuralSolver implementation)

-This repository contains the official implementation of DeepThink (DT nets) and NeuralThink Networks.
+This repository contains the official implementation of Bansal et al. (DT nets) and NeuralSolver Networks.

 This repository is based on the open-source code from https://github.com/aks2203/deep-thinking developed by Avi Schwarzschild, Eitan Borgnia, Arpit Bansal, Zeyad Emam, and Jonas Geiping.